Skip to main content

 HorizontalAlignment="Center" VerticalAlignment="Center" />

-This requires additional setup on application construction, but it removes the need to remember a unique resource key when authoring your controls.
+This requires additional setup, but removes the need to use a unique resource key when authoring your controls.

 {